Orchid Care -

 For good healthy growth of your orchids you need the right amount of humidity as well as air circulation.
 Humidity with out circulation is the perfect set up for fungal and bacterial diseases.
 The leaves are the first to be affected.
 There will be soft or sunken spots.

-The flowers can also be affects.
-Orchid care will help to spot this, it usually can be a fine speckling on the flowers.
+The flowers can also be affected.
+Watchful orchid care will help to spot this, it usually can be a fine speckling on the flowers.
 They will not last long as well.